Granular DeGroot Dynamics -- a Model for Robust Naive Learning in Social Networks: Introduction

+Works that are related to ours are Yildiz et al. \cite{yildiz2013binary} and a recent note by Sadler \cite{sadler2020influence}.
+Their work studies a model of binary opinion dynamics based on the well-known \emph{voter model}.
+Under the classic voter model each agent holds a binary opinion and at every revision opportunity the agent chooses the opinion of a randomly chosen neighbor.
+As in this work, Yildiz et al. integrate stubborn agents that never change their opinion into the voter model.
+Unlike in the classic voter model, in the presence of stubborn agents the asymptotic consensus property is no longer satisfied.
+Their main results characterize the asymptotic behavior and the opinion distribution of the agents as a function of the network and the opinions of the stubborn agents.
+The voter model has been introduced by Clifford and Sudbury \cite{clifford1973model}.
+The mathematical facets of the voter model have been extensively studied, e.g., by Holley and Ligget \cite{holley1975ergodic}.

+The vulnerability of the DeGroot model to the presence of stubborn agents is demonstrated by Ghaderi and Srikant \cite{ghaderi2013opinion} and Acemouglu et al.\ \cite{acemoglu2010spread,acemouglu2013opinion}.
+In their model each agent, while revising her opinion, may also assign a weight (which may be equal one) to her initial opinion at time zero.
+Their main contribution is to analyze how the presence of stubborn agents affects the limit opinion of the agents.
+In particular, they relate the limit opinion of the agents to the absorption probability of a random walk on the graph.\footnote{The connection between the Degroot model and random walk on a graph plays a significant role in our analysis as well.} In addition, they show how stubborn agents affect the speed at which agents' opinions converge to the limit opinion.

-A series of recent papers analyzes the implications of Bayesian agents having misspecified beliefs about the environment in a social learning model.
-Bohren and Hauser \cite{bohren2020social} provide a general framework of misspecified beliefs and how they impact social learning outcomes.
-Frick, Iijima, and Iishi \cite{frick2020misinterpreting} provide conditions under which learning outcomes are not robust to minimal misspecifications.\footnote{See also Frick, Iijima, and Iishi \cite{frick2020stability}.} Our analysis here complements the above literature by providing a robust variant of the leading non-Bayesian social learning rule in a way that is immune to biases which can arise as misspecifications.
+Finally, a series of recent papers analyzes the implications of Bayesian agents having misspecified beliefs about the environment in a social learning model.
+Frick, Iijima, and Iishi \cite{frick2020misinterpreting} (see also \cite{frick2020stability}) provide conditions under which learning outcomes are not robust to minimal misspecifications.
+In particular, they consider a population of Bayesian agents with a type-dependent utility who obtain information about the state of the world both from initial private signals and by observing a random sample of other agents' optimal actions over time.
+They show that even arbitrarily small amounts of misperception of the type distribution can generate extreme breakdowns of information aggregation, where in the long run all agents incorrectly assign probability one to some fixed state, regardless of the true realized state.

+Our analysis here complements the above literature on stubborn agents by providing a robust variant of the leading non-Bayesian social learning rule in a way that is immune to the presence of stubborn {(and even adversarial)} agents.
+In addition, as mentioned above our learning dynamics is also immune to certain behavioral biases that can give rise to misspecifications.